Usual Customary and Reasonable Charges in the Community

-Determining Usual, Customary, and Reasonable Costs of Care – Coders vs. Regulatory and Economic Factors
+Usual, Customary Reasonable Costs of Care – Coders vs. Regulatory and Economic Factors

 Coders, actuaries, and UM professionals are important in healthcare because they interpret physicians’ progress notes in the patient chart, enter a diagnosis code or procedure code, or render opinions on insurance risk and medical coverage for reimbursement.
-However, these disciplines do not span all of the factors that must be evaluated when determining UCR.
+However, these disciplines do not span all of the factors that must be evaluated when determining usual customary reasonable or UCR.
+If a collateral source rule prevents admission of the net value that insurance pays, a national and regionally adjusted UCR charge analysis may be performed using appropriate knowledge training education and experience as well as national and regional provider data.

 When providing expert testimony regarding UCR, other factors which come into play include the distribution of medical costs in a geographic area; frequency of patient use, or abuse, of the health system in the context of plaintiff’s duty to mitigate damages; case management; utilization management; whether the patient used insurance, in-network, out of network; and other factors.
 Expert testimony must include not only the coder’s perspective, but also must include a view of clinical documentation, regulatory framework, and an economic perspective, factors which coders are not trained to provide.